senaranya/HL7/UPGRADE.md

     - In `insertSegment()` method, only MSH can be inserted now in the 0th index
     - Replaced all `InvalidArgumentException` with `HL7Exception`, so update the catches accordingly
     - Dropped support for PHP 8.1.
 Minimum version required is now 8.2.
 So if your project can not be upgraded to 8.2, you'll need to continue using 3.x version
+    - `withSegmentSeparator` in HL7 accepts CRLF (\r\n) as argument.
+Any other multi-character separator will continue to throw exception
 ### Non-breaking changes
     - Using `new Message()` is deprecated, and might be removed in a future version.
 Use HL7 factory to create a new HL7 object instead.
 See readme on how to use it
     - `setSegment` method is deprecated.
 Use `insertSegment` instead